bkc1/terraform-aws-traffic-mirroring/README.md

 ```
 sudo tcpdump -nni eth0 |grep VXLAN
 ```
 Run a packet capture on the vxlan1 interface to see unencapsulated PCAP info.
-See the user-data script for the target instance to see how the vxlan interface was configured.
+See the user-data script for the target instance to see how the vxlan interface is configured.
 ```
 sudo tcpdump -nni vxlan1
 ```
-The tcpdump output should show traffic from the src NLB network interface to the pricate IP address of the target instance
+The tcpdump output should show traffic from the src NLB network interface to the private IP address of the target instance